Rob Brough: Family Feud

 In 1990, Brough moved away from news reporting when he joined the Channel 7 in Brisbane to host the Australian version of Family Feud, which was seen nationally.
-Brough hosted the program until 1995 when John Deeks took over until its axing in 1996.
+Brough hosted the program until 1995 when John Deeks took over until its axing the following year.
 Bert Newton and Grant Denyer have both hosted revived versions of the program for the Nine Network and Network Ten respectively.

 In an opinion piece written for the Sydney Morning Herald, Dominic Knight claimed Bert's Family Feud, the 2006 version of the program, was an awful show but not just because it brought back "unpleasant memories of Rob Brough".

 Brough was often parodied by Steve Vizard on Seven's sketch comedy show Fast Forward.

 Seven News

 Following his job as the host of Family Feud, Brough moved back into news for Seven's regional Queensland affiliate Sunshine Television on the Sunshine Coast.
 Shortly after Brough joined, Sunshine Television News became Seven News following the purchase of Sunshine Television by Seven and as such, the network's name and look changed to reflect the metropolitan Channel 7 stations.

 Initially, Brough presented the local Sunshine Coast edition of Seven News and pre-recorded two additional bulletins for the Wide Bay-Burnett region and the Mackay region.
-Since then, Seven's regional news output in Queensland has increased and Brough now presents seven separate local editions of Seven News each weeknight from the network's Sunshine Coast studio, which all air simultaneously across the individual regions at 6pm each weeknight on Channel 7, and then repeated at 6:30pm on 7two.
+He then presented seven separate local editions of Seven News each weeknight from the network's Sunshine Coast studio, which all aired simultaneously across the individual regions at 6pm each weeknight on Channel 7, and then repeated at 6:30pm on 7two.

-Brough is joined by Joanne Desmond as a co-presenter on the Cairns, Townsville, Central Queensland and Darling Downs editions of Seven News, while Brough continues to present the Mackay, Wide Bay and Sunshine Coast editions by himself.
-When Brough is away, Steve Titmus joins Joanne Desmond on the editions that she usually co-presents with Brough, while Desmond fills in for Brough by herself on the bulletins he usually presents solo.
+Brough was joined by Joanne Desmond as a co-presenter on the Cairns, Townsville, Central Queensland and Darling Downs editions of Seven News, and he presented the Mackay, Wide Bay and Sunshine Coast editions by himself.

-With the studio producing seven 30-minute news bulletins each weeknight, along with additional afternoon and evening updates, it's one of the busiest news studios in Australia, making Brough one of the country's busiest news presenters.
-Brough can now be seen reading regional editions of Seven News as far south as Stanthorpe, as far north as Port Douglas and as far west as the Central Highlands in Central Queensland.